-Encourage your child to tell you how the day went—in as much detail as possible.
+Encourage your child to tell you how the day went — in as much detail as possible.
 Ask, “What were the best and worst parts of school?”
-This helps with recall and sequencing: two skills kids who struggle with communication may have trouble with.
-Recount the events of your day as well.
+This helps with recall and sequencing: two skills that kids who struggle with communication may have trouble with.
+Tell your child about your day, too.
 Maybe say something like, “I was in the grocery store today.
 Guess what I saw in the fruit aisle?”

 As a bonus, this kind of sharing also promotes connection between you and your child.
 (Read on for more bonding ideas.)

-3. Listen to and reflect what your child says.
+3. Listen to and repeat what your child says.

-Model one of the most important conversation skills: Listening to and expanding upon what someone else says.
-After your child has told you something, repeat back part of what your child said, and then follow up with a question: “Wow, it sounds like that art project took a lot of patience.
+One of the most important conversation skills is listening to and expanding upon what someone else says.
+You can show your child how that works by doing it yourself.
+After your child has told you something, repeat part of it, and then follow up with a question: “Wow, it sounds like that art project took a lot of patience.
 What other project do you think would be fun to make?
 And what different materials would you need?”

 4. Have practice conversations with your child.

 Talk through the types of situations your child might be the most nervous about.
 These might include talking to other kids while waiting for the bus, for example, or sitting with them at lunch.
 Then practice what your child might say.
-Take turns pretending to be each person in the conversation so that your child can think through different scenarios, conversation topics, and responses.
+Take turns pretending to be each person in the conversation.
+That way, your child can think through different scenarios, conversation topics, and responses.

 5. Point out body language.

-Kids who struggle with communication may not always pick up on other kids’ nonverbal cues.
+Kids who struggle with communication may not always pick up on other people’s nonverbal cues.
 Sometimes these cues are called body language.

-For your grade school child, consider showing and explaining body language.
+For kids this age, consider showing and explaining body language.
 You can say, “I’m crossing my arms because I’m feeling angry,” or “When you roll your eyes at me, I feel disrespected.”